eToro Review for Swiss investors in 2023| Updated: |

 - CopyTrading: Directly copy the trades of top traders.
-You can explore the top traders and find the most interesting for your needs.
+You can explore the leading traders and find the most interesting for your needs.

 - Copy Portfolios: Follow existing portfolios and invest automatically like them.

 Overall, eToro has many features, but they are targeting active investors.
-They have enough features for passive investors, but the platform is not the best for that.
+They have enough features for passive investors, but the platform is not the best.

 Let’s also look at the fees of eToro.
-Fees are important when you are choosing a broker.
+Fees are essential when you are choosing a broker.

-We have already talked about the currency conversion fee when you deposit or withdraw money that is not USD.
+We have already discussed the currency conversion fee when you deposit or withdraw money that is not USD.
 There is also a 5 USD withdrawal fee.

-For investing in stocks, the fees are really easy: there are no fees.
+The fees are really easy to invest in stocks: there are no fees.
 Yes, eToro has commission-free investing for stocks and ETFs.
 This is a big advantage of eToro over other services.

-You may wonder how do they make money?
+You may wonder how they make money.
 They make money on the conversion fees we saw before and also on the spread.
-They also have fees for other products such as crypto-currencies.
+They also have fees for other products, such as crypto-currencies.
 And they finally make a lot of money with CFDs.

-For cryptocurrencies, the fees are fairly high.
-For instance, you pay 0.75% for Bitcoin and 1.90% on Ethereum.
+For cryptocurrencies, the fees are relatively high.
+For instance, you pay 0.75% for Bitcoin and 1.90% for Ethereum.

-Overall, for passive investors, the fees of eToro are quite great.
-However, if you happen to be in Switzerland, their fees are really bad since you cannot transfer money for free to their platform.
+Overall, for passive investors, the fees of eToro are pretty great.
+However, if you happen to be in Switzerland, their prices are really bad since you cannot transfer money for free to their platform.